8n8/bigwebthing/README.md

 The server maintains the signature of the whole accounts for each client.
 It will only update it when the client uploads the previous transaction and a new one and a new signature.

 The server will only accept account top-ups if it has a corresponding transaction stored in its database.
 Once the client has added it, the server will delete it.
 The server will not accept negative balances, or balances higher than a constant small upper limit.

-# Embedded programming language (speculative)

-This might be put in a later version.
-The idea is that there will be a programming language embedded in the system for making new built-in programs.

-It will be specifically designed to target WASM.

-It will have a Lisp-like syntax, except that instead of parentheses, it will use whitespace.

-So:

-+ "(" == newline and increment indent level
-+ ")" == two or more newlines and decrement indent level
-+ " " == " " or newline

-So in Python, a dict would be {"hi": 3, "apple": 4, "onions": 55, "stew": 22}.
-In Lisp it would be like:

-(Map.fromList (("hi" 3) ("apple" 4) ("onions" 55) ("stew" 22)))

-And in Truelang it would be like:

-====Top of file====
-"hi" 3

-"apple" 4

-"onions" 55

-"stew" 22

-And a file is just a convenience for making a map, so you don't have to indent the whole file to get the opening parenthesis.

-And the main feature of the language is

-|
-| Runtime exceptions are compiler bugs.
-|

-This is achieved with a type-level lanugage interpreter.
-So there is a lot of type-level computation.
-If you type 3 + 2 then the type of the result will be 5, not 'int'.

-Other ideas:

-+ no type annotations
-+ there are no user-defined names, you just use maps
-+ module imports include a cryptographic hash of the file so that builds are deterministic
-+ performance is nice, but will usually be sacrificed if it makes users lives easier
-+ items in maps can reference their parent map